What is Order Fulfillment? Define Your Process & Strategy in 2023

 What is logistics fulfillment?

-Logistics fulfillment is often interchanged with order fulfillment, meaning to complete the logistical process from checkout to delivery of the item.
+Logistics fulfillment is often interchanged with order fulfillment or parcel fulfillment, meaning to complete the logistical process from checkout to delivery of the item.

 What is the order fulfillment process?